Christa Meves: Criticism

 It has been also criticised that Meves portrays sex education as completely superfluous when she writes: "The goal of sex education can therefore not possibly be to acquire knowledge and practices about sexual processes. ...
 Sexuality, like that of animals, is an instinctual process that requires absolutely no explanation for its functioning."
 The Protestant pastor Helmut Schütz rejects Meves' criticism of the educational brochure Let's Talk About Sex published by the State Center for Health Promotion in Rhineland-Palatinate.
 Meves is "ideologically blinded".

 The writer Richard Wagner counts Meves among the "fundamentalist ladies" who expected the geistig-moralische Wende in 1982, but are today "remarkably powerless".
 Meves' interpretation of Harry Potter as a "sign of our godless time" did not go unchallenged even by Catholic theologians.

 Catholic writer Luise Rinser was outraged by an account of a homosexual gathering in which Meves wrote: "People want clean, upright young men again."
 Rinser commented, "So homosexuals aren't clean, upright people?
 So they are unclean and crooked and cowardly?
 So they don't correspond to the image of the clean German that Hitler wanted him to have?
 How small is the step to Hitler's demand for SS ideals?"
 Hans-Georg Stümke and Rudi Finkler described Meves in their "standard work" Rosa Winkel, rosa Liste (1981) as "Germany's leading homophobe", because she has been leading "an ideological crusade against homosexuals for years".

 Personal life

 Since 1946 she was married to the ophthalmologist Harald Meves until his death in 2003.
 From 1973 she was an appointed member of the Synod of the Protestant Church in Germany, from which she left in 1984 at her own request.
-In 1987 she converted to the Roman Catholic Church.
+In 1987 she converted from the Lutheranism to the Roman Catholic Church.